caruby/core/doc/sops/change.md

         git checkout fix-gleason-score
         ...

-* For a long-lived branch, periodically push the branch to GitHub as needed to save your changes, e.g.:
+* For a long-lived or co-developed feature branch, periodically push the branch to GitHub as needed to save your changes, e.g.:

+  git push origin web-service

+* If this is a hotfix, then make and test a gem according to the caRuby gem SOP.
+  Merge hotfixes into a new release branch, e.g.:

+        git checkout -b release-1.5.6 v1.5.5
+        git merge fix-gleason-score
+        ... # merge other hotfixes
+        rake test
+        ... # fix regressions and retest as necessary git tag v1.5.6
-        git push origin fix-gleason-score
+        git push --tags origin release-1.5.6
+        gem push caruby-tissue-1.5.6.gem

-* When you are ready to merge your changes to the master, then get the most recent version of the server master:
+* When a topic or release branch is ready to be merged into the master, then get the most recent version of the server master:

         git pull origin master

+* Rebase the master onto the topic or release branch:

+        git rebase master

-* There will not be a merge conflict unless you applied changes to the master branch without pushing the changes to the server.
-If there are conflicts, then resolve each conflict and continue the rebase:
+* If there are conflicts, then resolve each conflict and continue the rebase:

         git rebase --continue